Elvenide/ElvenideCore/README.md

 - Create memory-only config sections using `Core.config.createOrphanedSection(Map)`
   - Great for creating mock configs or testing config code without needing real config files
   - Easily import values from any Map using the method's first parameter
+- `Reloadable` interface to make any of your custom classes reloadable by a `ConfigSupplier`

 ### Command Provider
 Easily create powerful commands that take advantage of Minecraft's brigadier command API, while avoiding the redundancy